Our Transformation journey

 Berlin Beef

-Famous Brands has supported the Berlin Beef project in the Eastern Cape since 2018.
-The project aims to improve sustainable cattle production in previously disadvantaged communities while providing the Group with access to high-quality and locally produced beef.
+We supported the Berlin Beef project in the Eastern Cape for the past six years.
+The project seeks to improve sustainable cattle production in previously disadvantaged communities while providing the Group with access to high-quality and locally produced beef.
 As the beef is from a B-BBEE-compliant supplier, Famous Brands receives enterprise and supplier development points from this initiative.

-The project works with 188 Black smallholder farmers and 1 000 communal farmers based in 200 villages in the Eastern Cape.
-In 2023, the project allocated 200 breeding bulls and 10 000 breeding heifers to these emerging farmers.
-As each village has an average of 40 households, this investment will benefit approximately 8 000 families in the participating villages.
+The project works with 150 Black smallholder farmers and 280 communal farmers based in 120 villages in the Eastern Cape.
+In 2024, the project allocated 40 breeding bulls and 105 breeding heifers to these emerging farmers.
+As each village has an average of 40 households, this investment will benefit approximately 368 families in the participating villages.
+Our contribution reduced from R5 million the previous year to R1.25 million.
+Our aim is to continue growth through collaboration, quality supply of beef and market expansion.
+By working on such projects, we are ensuring a sustainable community and business.

 Berlin Beef project in numbers

-Every day more than two billion cups of coffee are consumed across the globe.
-Most of the coffee grounds used to make those cups are thrown away, with six million tonnes sent to landfill every year .
-As great coffee is a key component of many of our restaurants’ offerings, Famous Brands looked for an opportunity to develop a product based on used coffee grounds.
-Coffee beans contain natural oils and a fraction of these oils are released into a cup of coffee, this makes coffee grounds a viable alternative to wood-based fire products.
-Recycling coffee grounds into fire products prevents emissions from decomposing grounds and also harnesses their untapped energy to give them a second life as a useful product.
+Our restaurants produce significant volumes of used coffee beans.
+Coffee beans contain natural oils, and a fraction of these oils are released into a cup of coffee.
+This makes coffee grounds a viable alternative to wood-based fire products.
+Recycling coffee grounds into fire products prevents emissions from decomposing coffee grounds and also harnesses their untapped energy.

-Today, Ground and Green collects coffee grounds from 47 Gauteng restaurants to be dried and prepared to be transformed into useful products.
-The first two products being a fire lighter and fire brick which are competitively priced.
+Today, Ground and Green collects coffee grounds from more than 47 Gauteng restaurants to be dried and prepared for transformation into useful products.
+The first two products are a fire lighter and a fire brick, which are competitively priced.
+The company is exploring other products, including candles.
+In time, Ground and Green will look at green innovations, including turning used cooking oil into biofuels to be used in our fleet.

 Socio-economic development

 Socio-economic development refers to financial and non-financial contributions to individuals or communities where at least 75% of the beneficiaries are classified as Black.
 Our socio-economic development initiatives alleviate poverty and hunger and support local investment in our communities.
-In 2022, Famous Brands spent more than R16.4 million on its CSI activities in South Africa.
+In 2024, Famous Brands spent more than R17.2 million on its CSI activities in South Africa.

 Looking forward

 We are committed to identifying additional strategies for all B-BBEE elements to transform our business further and contribute to a better South Africa.
-We are monitoring changes to B-BBEE legislation, including the Employment Equity Amendment Bill that will come into effect on 1 September 2023.
+We are monitoring changes to B-BBEE legislation, including the Employment Equity Amendment Bill that came into effect on 1 September 2023.

-• Strive to improve our enterprise and supplier development scores.
+- Strive to maintain our enterprise and supplier development scores.